 World of Color at Disney California Adventure

 The SEC filing provides a detailed view of the operating expenses, which are essential to understanding the net income.
-The total operating expenses for Disney Parks in 2024 amounted to $16.85 billion.
+Disney Parks’ total operating expenses in 2024 amounted to $16.85 billion.
 Additional costs in selling, general, administrative, and other expenses totaled $5.12 billion, with depreciation and amortization adding another $3.03 billion.

 By applying Disneyland’s estimated 22.37% share to these numbers, we can approximate its portion of these expenses: